Awesome

 Wrapped or Standalone

-Pco is designed to be easily wrapped into another format.
+Pco is designed to embed into wrapping formats.
 It provides a powerful wrapped API with the building blocks to interleave it with the wrapping format.
-This is useful if the wrapping format needs to support things like nullability, multiple columns, random access or seeking.
+This is useful if the wrapping format needs to support things like nullability, multiple columns, random access, or seeking.

 The standalone format is a minimal implementation of a wrapped format.
 It supports batched decompression only with no other niceties.
 It is mainly recommended for quick proofs of concept and benchmarking.